-To solve the problem I did what I do best: read, think, and find a solution.
+To solve the problem, I did what I do best: read, think, and find a solution.
 After studying scientific papers on neuronal fluorescence and photomultiplier tubes, reading a few dozen articles about nutrition and metabolism seemed like a relaxing thing to do.
 The tricks I found don’t require eating expensive, gluten free, all organic foods all day long (I couldn’t afford those from the salary of a PhD student).
 You also don’t have to fast for extensive periods or run half a mile every day.
-You will start seeing the results sooner than you expect and you even get to eat all the crap you want if you follow the instructions.
-And before you ask: NO, it does not involve puking your guts out.
+You will start seeing results sooner than you expect and you even get to eat all the crap you want if you follow the instructions.
+And before you ask: NO, it does not involve puking or taking pills.

 Let your metabolism do the hard work

 The cool thing about studying medicine is that you get to understand the human body.
 All our organisms are different, but most of them react very similarly to the food we put in them*.
-Once you figure out how these reactions work you can trick the body to work in your favour.
+Once you understand these reactions, you can trick the body to work in your favour.

 0,5 L Coca Cola = 197 kcal